Little-Mage/ShogiGUI-piece-sets/README.md

 Also boards and piece stand.

 The SVG folder contains all the sets but in SVG format so you can make your own custom sets and share them please.
+You can use inkscape a free vector graphics software.

 The PNG folder contains all mentioned above and more in picture format.